Beyond Deterministic Translation for Unsupervised Domain Adaptation: Methods

 We preserve semantic information during translation by imposing a semantic consistency constraint to our stochastic translation network using a fixed segmentation network $F$ pretrained on source and target data using~\refeq{eq:advent}.
-Given an image $x$ we obtain the predicted labels before translation as $p = \textrm{argmax}(F(x))$ and enforce semantic consistency during translation using an objective of the following form: \beq L_{sem}(x) = \loss_{ce}(F(\transd{x}{\noise}), p). \eeq
+Given an image $x$ we obtain the predicted labels before translation as $p = \textrm{argmax}(F(x))$ and enforce semantic consistency during translation using an objective of the following form:

+The losses are applied to translations to both domains since unlike UDA, there is no special `source' and `target' domain.

 We argue that stochastic translation provides us with a natural mechanism to handle UDA problems with large domain gaps where things may unavoidably get `lost in translation'; the content cycle constraint can help preserve semantics during translation, while the random style allows the translated image appearance to vary freely, avoiding a deterministic and blunt translation.

-This is demonstrated in \reffig{fig:diff_var}, where we show some of the samples obtained by our method: we observe that our method generates sharp samples of high variability and noticeable diversity.
-As we show in the experimental results section, this results in substantially improved UDA accuracy.
-We also note that our approach includes deterministic translation as a special case, since the network can always learn to ignore the source of stochasticity if that is not useful - hence deterministic translation-based results provide effectively a lower bound on what our method can deliver.
+This is demonstrated in \reffig{fig:diff_var}, where we show some of the samples obtained by our method.

 [1]{\mathbf{I}[#1]} [2]{\mathbf{I}[#1,#2]} {\mathbf{I}}